Sigchi98/Sigchi98/README.md

-- 👋 Hi, I’m @Sigchi98
+- 👋 Hi, I’m Mohit Sigchi
-- 👀 I’m interested in open source and web development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Open Source, Web Development,Data Science,Ethical Hacking,etc.
+- 🌱 I’m currently learning Web Development,Data Science,Ethical Hacking, and Open Source
-- 📫 How to reach me through email:sigchimohit@gmail.com or twitter : @SigchiMohit
+- 📫 How to reach me? => Email:sigchimohit@gmail.com or twitter : @SigchiMohit

 <!---
 Sigchi98/Sigchi98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.